Alfran007/Operating-System/lab5/ReadMe.md

 *******************Part2 begins**************************
-Similarly i did the same procedue of random_sort.c
+Similarly i did the same procedue of random_sort.c function should be called as "random_sort" in pintos

 File : I used the random_bytes() function and include random.h file